Pancreatitis – Diagnosis, Symptoms, and Treatment

 Patients may develop complications such as diabetes mellitus and pancreatic cancer.
 The condition is associated with high morbidity and mortality – it is one of the leading causes of death.

-The diagnosis of chronic pancreatitis is suggested based on symptoms, history, and physical examination, but typically confirmed with laboratory and imaging studies.
-Your doctor will commonly order blood tests including a lipase, amylase, CMP (comprehensive metabolic panel), CBC (complete blood cell count), thyroid function tests (TSH, free T4), and coagulation studies (PT/INR, PTT).
+Chronic pancreatitis diagnosis is suggested based on symptoms, history, and physical examination but typically confirmed with laboratory and imaging studies.
+Your doctor will commonly order blood tests including lipase, amylase, CMP (comprehensive metabolic panel), CBC (complete blood cell count), thyroid function tests (TSH, free T4), and coagulation studies (PT/INR, PTT).
 They may obtain stool studies to evaluate for the presence of fecal fat.

-Your doctor will usually check your cholesterol and triglyceride levels, and screen for diabetes.
-In addition, prealbumin, vitamin B12, folate, and vitamin D levels will likely be obtained if you show signs of malnutrition.
+Your doctor will usually check your cholesterol and triglyceride levels and screen for diabetes.
+Also, prealbumin, vitamin B12, folate, and vitamin D levels will likely be obtained if you show signs of malnutrition.

-CT scan of the abdomen is frequently obtained to search for causes of chronic abdominal pain, evaluate for features of chronic pancreatitis, and asses for complications such as pancreatic cancer.
+CT scan of the abdomen is frequently obtained to search for causes of chronic abdominal pain, evaluate for chronic pancreatitis features, and assess for complications such as pancreatic cancer.
 Chronic pancreatitis typically appears as a shrunken pancreas with multiple calcifications.

-The treatment of chronic pancreatitis involves a combination of preventing progression, pain control, and correction of pancreatic insufficiency.
-Patients are encouraged to avoid alcohol and tobacco use as these are known risk factors for pancreatitis.
+The treatment of chronic pancreatitis involves preventing progression, pain control, and correction of pancreatic insufficiency.
+Patients are encouraged to avoid alcohol and tobacco use, as these are known risk factors for pancreatitis.
 They are also instructed to eat small meals and avoid diets high in fat as these can exacerbate abdominal pain.

 Pancreatic enzyme supplements are typically given with acid suppression therapy because the low pH and high acidity in the stomach inactivate these enzymes.
 Acid suppression therapy can include proton-pump inhibitors (PPIs) such as:

-Histamine 2 receptor blockers such as Zantac (ranitidine) and Pepcid (famotidine) are sometimes used as a substitute to proton pump inhibitors.
+Histamine 2 receptor blockers such as Zantac (Ranitidine) and Pepcid (Famotidine) are sometimes used to substitute for proton pump inhibitors.
 These medications also work by reducing acid levels but may not be as effective as PPIs.